Skip to Content

 unknownOptionAn option name is not found, with possible name suggestions'Unknown option #0.(| Similar names are: #1.)'#0 = the unknown option name; #1 = the similar names

-missingParameterAn option is specified without one of its expected parameter(s)'Missing parameter(s) to option #0: requires (exactly|at least|between) #1.'#0 = the specified option name; #1 = the parameter count
+missingParameterAn option is supplied without one of its expected parameter(s)'Missing parameter(s) to option #0: requires (exactly|at least|between) #1.'#0 = the supplied option name; #1 = the expected parameter count

-disallowedInlineParameterAn option is specified with an inline parameter, despite it being disallowed'(Option|Positional marker) #0 does not accept inline parameters.'#0 = the specified option name or positional marker
+disallowedInlineParameterAn option is supplied with an inline parameter, despite being disallowed'Option #0 does not accept inline parameters.'#0 = the supplied option name

 invalidSelfRequirementAn option references itself in a requirement'Option #0 requires itself.'#0 = the option’s key